 If a charge is to be made, confirmation of the payment due will be given before the information is provided.
 We may request payment prior to provision of the information.

-Information listed in the Guide which is not available on the College’s website should be requested in writing to the Director of IT.
+Information listed in the Guide which is not available on the College’s website should be requested in writing to the Information Services Manager.
 The College will endeavour to respond within 20 working days.

 Information held by the College which is not published under the Publication Scheme can be requested in writing under section 1(1) of the Freedom of Information Act.
-Freedom of Information requests should be sent to the Director of IT (see below for contact details), and will be handled in accordance with the College’s Freedom of Information Policy.
+Freedom of Information requests should be sent to the Information Services Manager (see below for contact details), and will be handled in accordance with the College’s Freedom of Information Policy.

 Feedback and contact details